apache/nuttx/tools/README.txt

   target board.
 See configs/README.txt or Documentation/NuttxPortingGuide.html
   for a description of how to configure NuttX with this script.

-mkconfig.c
+mkconfig.c, cfgparser.c, and cfgparser.h

   This is C file that is used to build mkconfig program.
 The mkconfig program is used during the initial NuttX build.

-  When you configure NuttX, you will copy a configuration file called .config into the top level NuttX directory (See configs/README.txt or Documentation/NuttxPortingGuide.html).
-The first time you make NuttX, the top-level makefile will build the mkconfig executable from mkconfig.c (using Makefile.mkconfig).
+  When you configure NuttX, you will copy a configuration file called .config in the top level NuttX directory (See configs/README.txt or Documentation/NuttxPortingGuide.html).
+The first time you make NuttX, the top-level makefile will build the mkconfig executable from mkconfig.c (using Makefile.host).
 The top-level Makefile will then execute the mkconfig program to convert the .config file in the top level directory into include/nuttx/config.h.  config.h is a another version of the NuttX configuration that can be included by C files.

+mkversion.c, cfgparser.c, and cfgparser.h

+  This is C file that is used to build mkversion program.
+The mkversion program is used during the initial NuttX build.

+  When you build NuttX there should be a version file called .version in the top level NuttX directory (See Documentation/NuttxPortingGuide.html).
+  The first time you make NuttX, the top-level makefile will build th mkversion executable from mkversion.c (using Makefile.host).
+The top- level Makefile will then execute the mkversion program to convert the .version file in the top level directory into include/nuttx/version.h. version.h provides version information that can be included by C files.

 mksyscall.c